Code-Institute-Submissions/Pokemon-Pairs/README.md

    Small mobile and large mobile - portrait
    The card layout is in a 2 x 6 grid.
-   The game information header will also stay at the top of the users screen.
+   The game information header will also stay at the top of the players screen.

    iPad, Ipad Pro - portrait
    The card layout is in a 4 x 3 grid.